AR-sieve Bootstrap for High-dimensional Time Series: Technical proof of theorems

 when $T,N \to \infty$.

-Besides, under the strong mixing condition on true factors $\{\pf_t\}$, the empirical moments of $\{\pe_t\}$ converge to its population counterpart.
-Therefore, under all the assumptions of \ref{1:t1}, we fulfil all the conditions of Theorem 4.1 in \citet{meyer_vector_2015}.
-Consequently, we can use Theorem 4.1 in \citet{meyer_vector_2015} to conclude that the general VAR-sieve bootstrap is valid for $\sqrt{T} \pc^\top \pQ \overline{\pf_T}$ since $\sqrt{T} \pc^\top \pQ \overline{\pf_T}$ shares the same CLT with its counterpart generated from the companion process as discussed in \citet{meyer_vector_2015}.
-Hence
+In addition, under the strong mixing condition on the true factors $\{\pf_t\}$, the empirical moments of $\{\pe_t\}$ converge to their population counterpart.
+Therefore, under all the assumptions of \ref{1:t1}, we fulfill all the conditions of Theorem~4.1 in \citet{meyer_vector_2015}.
+Consequently, we can use Theorem~4.1 in \citet{meyer_vector_2015} to conclude that the general VAR-sieve bootstrap is valid for $\sqrt{{T'}} \pc^\top \pQ \overline{\pf_{T'}}$ since $\sqrt{{T'}} \pc^\top \pQ \overline{\pf_{T'}}$ shares the same CLT with its counterpart generated from the companion process as discussed in \citet{meyer_vector_2015}.
+Hence,

-as $T,N \to \infty$.
+as $T, N \to \infty$.